 What would a United Nations of Graphic Design look like?
 I think it might look a little something like the letterpress calendar crafted by Fabien Barral (aka MR CUP) and the international talent he manages to corral for the project each year.
 Christened “The Creative Manifesto,” it has grown from a scrappy little piece first published in 2011 and designed entirely by Fabien alone into a much-anticipated annual event featuring the work of 13 designers (himself included) from France and Istanbul to Detroit and New York City.

 The 2018 edition is a thing of beauty.
-As in the past this one comes in both a deluxe edition (white and copper foil stamped on Favini Sumo dark blue paper) and a normal one (boasting silver and white inks and available here) – both printed by Studio Pression.
+As in the past this one comes in both a deluxe edition (white and copper foil stamped on Favini Sumo dark blue paper) and a normal one (boasting silver and white inks) – both printed by Studio Pression.

 Both editions feature an ornate cover designed by Tom Lane (aka Ginger Monkey) that manages to be both consistent with those of previous calendars (see last year’s, for example) while still being unequivocally Tom’s creation.
 Magnesium printing plates were used rather than the photopolymer variety to ensure a crisper letterpress impression – something that really shows on all the filigree work on the cover.
 That of the deluxe edition is particularly arresting with its playful contrasts between the dark paper on the one hand and the copper and white foil on the other.